Spain: Doing business and staying in touch

 Doing Business in Spain

-It’s important to understand the language nuances in Spain.
-Many Spanish business people speak English or French.
-In Barcelona, Catalan is used in a business setting among native speakers; otherwise Castilian Spanish is used, like in other parts of Spain.
+It's important to understand the language nuances in Spain.
+While many Spanish business people speak English or French, knowing Spanish or having an interpreter is imperative.
+In Barcelona, Catalan is often used in a business setting among native speakers, showing strong regional pride.

 When greeting business acquaintances, you usually shake hands; although in a more casual setting, you will probably be greeted with double kisses and a hug.
 For ladies, expect two kisses (right cheek followed by left) whereas men may just receive a quick hug or handshake from the same gender.

-Formal wear is the norm and both men and women should wear a suit for business meetings - men usually wear a tie to business meetings, although in summer this is more relaxed.
+Formal wear is the norm and both men and women.
+Men usually wear a jacket and a tie to business meetings, although in summer this is more relaxed.
+Businesswomen tend to wear dresses, blouses and skirts.
 Scruffiness is frowned upon.

 Business cards are usually exchanged after introduction.
 All Spaniards have two family names - only the first is used in conversation, but any academic or professional titles should be acknowledged.